Work and Pensions Secretary Esther McVey taunts Universal Credit Claimants with shameless plug for restaurant.

 Sunday 24th June started like a normal day for me.
 Breakfast just isn’t a meal that I can afford to budget for.
 I’m so used to not having it I don’t even notice, my boys have theirs so I’m happy.

 I wasn’t online much, so it wasn’t until later I noticed that Esther McVey had sent at tweet out at 9.34am.
-Now Esther isn’t known for compassion or discreet but, after the news of the past few weeks that Universal Credit is driving more and more people to foodbanks, her tweet really was just plain callous.
+Now Esther isn’t known for compassion or for being discreet but, after the news that Universal Credit is driving more and more people to foodbanks, her tweet really was just plain callous.

 Not only can you see that she’s bragging about being able to eat out for breakfast, she’s absolutely shameless in plugging the establishment.

 Her meal costs more than I spend in a week

 Now, she’s bragging about “the big breakfast” that the Cha Bar in Knutsford sell.
 The cost of that particular meal is a staggering £8.50 but for just £1 you can add an glass of orange juice too!

 My entire fortnightly food budget is about £10.50 (click here to see)and, many others on Universal Credit are in the same situation.
 How she has the gall to flaunt so openly I do not know.

 The recent National Audit Office (NAO) report, the Joseph Rowntree Foundation (JRF) destitution report and figures from national foodbank charity Trussell Trust, all cite that Universal Credit is causing foodbank use to sky rocket.
 Esther McVey’s decision to tweet this out can only be seen as one thing: She doesn’t care.

 To me, this raises an important question.
 Should she be leading the government department that is responsible for the well-being of millions of vulnerable people?
 My answer would be no.